asterinas/asterinas/docs/src/kernel/advanced-instructions.md

 ### Using GDB to Debug

-To debug Asterinas by [QEMU GDB support](https://qemu-project.gitlab.io/qemu/system/gdb.html), one could compile Asterinas in the debug profile, start an Asterinas instance and run the GDB interactive shell in another terminal.
+To debug Asterinas via [QEMU GDB support](https://qemu-project.gitlab.io/qemu/system/gdb.html), you can compile Asterinas in the debug profile, start an Asterinas instance and run the GDB interactive shell in another terminal.

 Start a GDB-enabled VM of Asterinas with OSDK and wait for debugging connection: